cynthialmy/cynthialmy.github.io/resume.md

 ---

 ## Summary

-I bring a diverse background in product management, software development and UI/UX design.
+Over half a decade of professional experience, specializing in product management, software development, and data-driven design.
 My experience spans across industries, including automotive, construction, and finance, where I have successfully led cross-functional teams to deliver innovative products and solutions.
 My passion for technology and data-driven decision-making has enabled me to drive impactful changes in organizations, resulting in enhanced operational efficiency, cost savings, and improved user experiences.

 ### Volvo Cars
 - _Global Rotational PM @Digital Core_